 How do I find my final grades each semester?

 Final grades are only accessible online.
 You can view your grades online by logging into your Self Service account, under “Academic Profile”, then clicking “Grades”.

 You can request an EVC transcript with the Admissions & Records Office using the Transcripts link.

 If I stop attending class, will my instructor drop me?

 You are responsible for dropping your classes; students are not dropped automatically for non-attendance.
-You may drop a class online using MyWeb account, and in-person at the Office of Admissions and Records.
+You may drop a class online using Self Service, and in person at the Office of Admissions and Records.

 How do I drop a class and when is the last day to drop?